waldhari1/content-processing-solution-accelerator/README.md

 This solution accelerator enables customers to programmatically extract data and apply schemas to unstructured documents across text-based and multi-modal content.
 During processing, extraction and data schema transformation - these steps are scored for accuracy to automate processing and identify as-needed human validation.
 This allows for improved accuracy and greater speed for data integration into downstream systems.

-It leverages Azure AI Foundry, Azure AI Content Understanding, Azure OpenAI Service, Azure blob storage, and Cosmos DB to transform large volumes of unstructured content through event-driven processing pipelines for integration into downstream applications and post-processing activities.
+It leverages Azure AI Foundry, Azure AI Content Understanding, Azure OpenAI Service, Azure blob storage, and Azure Cosmos DB to transform large volumes of unstructured content through event-driven processing pipelines for integration into downstream applications and post-processing activities.

 ### Technical key features